mniszka/syllogistic/README.md

 # syllogistic

-A user write two or more sentences which are premises.
+A user writes two or more sentences which are premises.
 The program return a conclussion.<br>

 Example:<br>
 premise 1: All humans are mammals <br>